Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 Blomgren et al. (2018) showed that targeted strengthening of the deep neck muscles is the single most effective intervention for chronic neck pain.

-Trigger Point Therapy
+Trigger Point Training

 Trigger points are hardened, painful knots in the musculature that can refer pain to distant areas.
 In neck pain, they commonly occur in: